Cost and Aid Timeline Updates for Fall 2021

 The undergraduate financial aid budget costs in the table above represent the most common student situation at Wheaton College.
 The following scenarios are examples of when the costs used in a financial aid budget are adjusted.
 Most of these adjustments are to indirect costs, meaning they are estimates of average expenses only.
 The financial aid budget used for each student can be viewed at their my.wheaton.edu account.

-- Students in the Conservatory of Music have estimated average course fees of $2,600 added to the their financial aid budget.
+- Students in the Conservatory of Music have estimated average course fees of $3,000 added to their financial aid budget.

 - Tuition and book costs are lower for students enrolled less than full time.